bookofquantum/BOQ/photons/Qubitron/Fabrication.md

-# Given the trade-offs, **tapered waveguide coupling** seems like the best fit for PhotoniX, balancing efficiency and fabrication feasibility.
+# Given the trade-offs, **tapered waveguide coupling** seems like the best fit for Qubitron, balancing efficiency and fabrication feasibility.

 Let's now explore **fabrication tolerances** for APD-waveguide coupling, as this will impact alignment, taper design, and overall efficiency.